heutelbeck/sapl-demos/sapl-demo-filterchain/README.md

 boolean permission = sapl.authorize(authentication, request, request);
 ```

 The `Authentication` represents the authenticated user, while the request is the `HttpServletRequest` that runs through the filterchain.
 It is recommended to use Sapl Mapping to map `Authentication` and `HttpServletRequest` to something you can provide to your policies.
-You can find more information on Sapl Mapping in the [Introduction](https://github.com/heutelbeck/sapl-demos/blob/master/docs/src/asciidoc/tutorial.adoc).
-With the mappers used in this example a request could be transformed to something like this:

 ```json
   subject:{"name":"Julia","authorities":[{"authority":"DOCTOR"}],"details":null}